snadi-teaching/flask-performance-testing/README.md

 In an ideal world, we have some test environment that we can deploy to and it is as close as possible to our production environment.
 We are in a class setting so we are far from the ideal world :-)

 For our purposes, our test environment will be our local computer.
-While you can use your deployment machine, it will likely be very slow and digital ocean might block the high number of requests.
+While you can use your deployment machine, it will likely be very slow and DigitalOcean might block the high number of requests.

 ### 2. Identify performance metrics